Travellers at Aoraki Mount Cook in New Zealand

 NZ Travel Podcast – Solo Travel Interview with Susan

-This interview will be of special interest to anyone thinking of travelling solo to New Zealand.
-She shares her thoughts on what she was looking for as a solo traveller, who her fellow travellers were, what the guide was like and of course some special memories and highlights from her trip.
+This will be of special interest to anyone thinking of travelling alone to New Zealand.
+Susan shares her thoughts on what she was looking for as a solo traveller, who her fellow travellers were, what the guide was like and of course some special memories and highlights from her trip.

 Listen to the Interview with Susan here

-Andrew: We’re talking to Susan who’s in Australia, in Adelaide, in Australia about her trip over to see us in New Zealand and join us on a MoaTrek tour.
+Andrew: We’re talking to Susan who’s in Adelaide, in Australia, about her trip over to see us in New Zealand and join us on a MoaTrek tour.
 It was back in November, wasn’t it Susan, last year?

 Susan: October.